-Steve Tadelis, associate professor of business and public policy
+Steve Tadelis, professor of business, economics and public policy

-Steve Tadelis is an associate professor of business and public policy at the Haas School of Business.
+Steve Tadelis is a professor of business, economics and public policy at UC Berkeley's Haas School of Business.